TRaSH-Guides/Guides/RadarrV3/Collection-of-Custom-Formats-for-RadarrV3.md

 >
 > Meaning: Quality Profile trumps Custom Formats !!!

-With the coming of Radarr v3 the Custom Formats is much more advanced/powerful then with v2 this also means it's much more complicated  to setup.
+With the coming of Radarr v3 the Custom Formats is much more advanced/powerful then with v0.2 this also means it's much more complicated  to setup.
 So I decided to use more screenshots for the basic setups to make it as easy as possible.

-First a few regex basics (work in progress!!!):

-`/b` = word break

-`/i` = case insensitive

-`.?` = dot or space

 ------